For all general enquiries that don't fall under the common questions, fill out and submit the contact us form below.

 It is a condition of licence holders in the gambling industry to have a VCGLR approved Responsible Gambling Code of Conduct.
 These Codes of Conduct increase awareness about gambling products and the importance of gambling responsibly.
 The VCGLR has the power to investigate complaints concerning these Codes of Conduct (see Responsible Gambling Code of Conduct to view information on these codes).
 More information can also be found on the Victorian Responsible Gambling Foundation website.

-For all other enquiries about gaming venue or gambling product complaints, please complete the contact us form below and submit.
+For enquiries about gaming venue or gambling product complaints, please complete and submit the Contact Form below.
+To lodge a complaint, you can use the online complaint form

-Complaints about the outcome of your application can be made in writing by using our enquiry form below.
+Complaints about the outcome of your application can be made using the online complaint form

-Complaints about how the VCGLR implements policies, procedures and processes can be made in writing by using our enquiry form below.
+Complaints about how the VCGLR implements policies, procedures and processes can be made using the online complaint form

 Can't find what you're looking for?You can try and use the help bar located in the main menu to search by keyword or topic.